-The curriculum at the school of account of the school of personnel isovolved-flight surgeons, flight nurses and enlisted men of the Medical Department-with their special responsibilities for administering emergency medical treatment, classifying patients, loading patients on the plane, and treatment while in the air.
-Training curses are carried along concurrently for each of these three groups to that, at the conclusion of the training period, complete factical organizations with their complement of occasion of the Flight Nurse's course is training in subjects that specially periain to her work under flying
+The curriculum at the school of account of the school of personnel involved-flight surgeon, flight nurses and enlisted men of the Medical Department-with their special responsibilities for administering emergency medical treatment, classifying patients, loading patients on the plane, and treatment while in the air.
+Training curses are carried along concurrently for each of these three groups to that, at the conclusion of the training period, complete factical organizations with their complement of occasion of the Flight Nurse's course is training in subjects that specially periain to her work under flying co esslein.
+Many preminent personages have visited the School to isspect its training curriculum.
+There include Mrs. Frantilis D. Rossevelt, General H. M. Artelá, Generading General of the Army Air Forces.
+Senore Anetis Machade, Irrailis aviatria, and Lieutenant Calant Nallie V. Clase, Chief Narie is the Air Surgen's Office.